windshadowruins/SekiroParamConverter/README.md

 # SekiroParamConverter
-Compares Sekiro's params with ER and save Sekiro's value as ER
+Compares Sekiro's params with ER and saves Sekiro's value as ER csv